Martin Paul (professor): Other activities

-Prof. Dr. Martin Paul has served on the boards of various professional organisations.
+Martin Paul has served on the boards of various professional organisations.
 He was president of German Society of Experimental and Clinical Pharmacology and Toxicology from 2006 to 2007 and chairman of the European Council for Cardiovascular Research from 2006 to 2008.

 In addition, Paul has worked to improve academic management at the European level.
 He chaired the European network of deans and academic managers (DEAN) and was a board member of the European Centre for Strategic Management of Universities (ESMU) from 2003 to 2006.
 He has been a member of the Netherlands Academy of Technology and Innovation (AcTI) since 2012.

 As of January 2018, Paul is chairman of the Worldwide Universities Network (WUN).

 Publications

-Prof. Dr. Martin Paul has authored more than 200 research papers in the fields of molecular medicine, clinical and experimental pharmacology and cardiovascular disease.
+Martin Paul has authored more than 200 research papers in the fields of molecular medicine, clinical and experimental pharmacology and cardiovascular disease.
 He has been active in several professional organizations, for example as president of German Society of Experimental and Clinical Pharmacology and Toxicology (DGPT) and as Chairman of the European Council for Cardiovascular Research (ECCR).